 Springfield Schools Foundation is a non-profit, community-based organization that promotes excellence and innovation in Springfield Local Schools.
 With the help of parents, staff, alumni and local business leaders, the Foundation’s volunteer board has raised over $150,000 to support high impact, teacher-initiated programs that enrich the educational experience for all Springfield students.
 We appreciate your support of Springfield Schools Foundation!

-Grant Applications Deadline Extended to Monday, October 28th.
+Grant Applications Deadline is Friday, March 14th.
 Visit the Grants Application page for full details.